KakACii/My-Mind-Maps/README.md

 # My-Mind-Maps
-The mind maps maxed by me.
+The mind maps maded by me.